Trader Tips

 Written by Tim Bohen

-• What are the best MACD settings for day trading?
+• The best MACD settings for day trading

-• How can MACD settings be adjusted for different trading styles?
+• How to adapt MACD to different trading styles

 What Is MACD?